lukaswhite/weboftrust/README.md

 ##Categories

 Web of Trust place websites in one or more categories.
 You can find a [list here](https://www.mywot.com/wiki/API#Categories).
 It isn't quite as simple as saying a website belongs in a certain category, or it doesn't.
 Instead, if the API indicates that a website belongs to a category it also incoporates a degree of certainty, as a value which goes up to a hundred.
 So rather than ask the question "does this website contain adult content" what you should really ask is "what is the likliehood that this website contains adult content?".
-We can of course deal with absolutes by specifying a minimum threshold for the certainty, for example:
+We can try to "convert" that into a simple "yes/no" by specifying a minimum threshold for the certainty, for example:

 ```php
 $is_adult = $website->isInCategory(Website::ADULT_CONTENT, 20);
 ```

-Here, we're asking if the website contains adult content, but we're also specifying that in order to answer "YES" to teh question, the certainty of that categorisation has to be at least twenty.
+Here, we're asking if the website contains adult content, but we're also specifying that in order to answer "YES" to the question, the certainty of that categorisation has to be at least twenty.

 It's worth noting that not all categories are bad, or even questionnable.
 The category identified by 501 is a "good site".
 You can check that: